lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 P 141 her conclusion: “ Looking more closely at how people read and used the literature of jest reveals the faultlines between theories of happiness, and the lived reality.
 We can see the way in which jokes and games were sometimes seen as an embodiment of friendship groups, and were thus especially valuable for those living in relative isolation -- often the same kind of rural seclusion that was elsewhere praised as a model of contented moderation.
 It also shows us the way sociable humour promoted inclusive ideas of general human well being, but that it was also frequently predicated on the exclusion of certain groups. ...
 It was based on the idea that other people’s joviality is infectious and curative.
 But printed jokes and games are of course, not the same as the company of real people, and in some ways, jestbook mirth is a culture of fun by proxy.
 If the eighteenth century was truly the age in which secular happiness was invented, it was also an age which discovered some of the limitations of a literature of happiness.”

+**Theories in succession:**

+1740s Putrefaction of humours

+1780s Nervous debility

+1790s Combinations of factors, both humoural and nervous, remedied by general ‘clean living’ (including, but not emphasizing diet)

+1800s Unhealthy environment, exacerbated by racial inferiority

+1840s Deficiency of fresh food

+Mid-18thC (icluding Lind) largely credited a “putrid theory of scurvy.”

+“Most diseases were understood in terms of the inter-relationship between so-called ‘proximate’ causes (deranged organs, fluids and manifestations of disease in the body); ‘predisposing causes’ such as fatigue and depression; and ‘exciting causes’ such as vitiated diet, contagion and atmospheric influences.
+This complex but flexible framework allowed diseases to be understood in much the same way as other natural phenomena and they were classified like plants and animals into different genera and species.
+This exercise was generally known as nosology or nosography and many physicians devised their own classifications.
+In most of these, scurvy was normally listed as one of the ‘putrid diseases’; that is, as a disease characterised by putrefaction of the ‘humours’ or four substances from which the fluid parts of the body were said to be comprised (blood, phlegm, and black and yellow bile).”

+After the 1780s, there was “a growing tendency to place the nervous system at the centre of medicine and intellectual life.” ”Milman concurred with earlier writers that scurvy was a putrid disease, but he did not regard it as having originated from putrefaction of the humours.
+Instead, he believed that scurvy arose from nervous ‘debility’ -- a term derived from the writings of John Brown, a rebellious pupil of Cullen.” “the majority of works on scurvy published in the decade after Milman's *Enquiry* were less radical in tone and of comparatively little consequence.
+They tended to combine the most acceptable and least controversial elements of older works with insights from newer ones, embracing both humoral and nervous theories of disease.
+Some were practical in nature, but **others were clearly designed to appeal to all tastes and to serve as advertisements for their authors' patent remedies**.”

+The introduction of lemon juice in 1795 wasn’t seen as proof that scurvy was caused by a dietary deficiency, since it went along with a number of other improvements in sailor’s health.
+“Scurvy was effectively brought under control by these actions, but naval views of scurvy remained relatively open and there was no administrative reason to insist that they be simplified.”

+**Post 1790s:**

+1800s experiences in India (especially imperalism/colonialism) incentivized a move away from understanding scurvy as a dietary disease: “Although scurvy did not affect Indians exclusively, it seldom occurred among Europeans except when they had been subjected to abnormal deprivation.
+But instead of concluding that Indians must be more deprived than Europeans, British medical practitioners tended to attribute the disease to exposure to noxious influences.”
+“What these interpretations had in common was that they drew attention away from diet and the shortages caused by famine. ...rations for the company's soldiers, and the Bengal Army in particular, had often provoked unrest...
+If poor diet was officially declared the principal cause of scurvy then the company could be held responsible for this, too.”
+Later, however, “the old environmental paradigm of scurvy had been found inconvenient.
+Rather than abandoning remote stations previously reckoned to be prone to scurvy on account of their climate, an effort was made to cultivate vegetables locally and to make up for deficiencies with extra supplies.”

+“The persistence of a reasonably broad view of scurvy thus presented few difficulties for the navy or, for many years, in India, but it posed a significant threat to the new penitentiary system in Britain and parts of scurvy's etiological framework were excised as a result. ...
+What these various initiatives show is that **the natural history of scurvy was closely and inextricably linked to administrative considerations,** be they the principles of penal reform or the strategic implications of withdrawal from remote but crucially important outposts of empire. ...
+In prisons, **political expediency dictated a very definite view of what caused scurvy** and how it was to be remedied.
+Lacking the constraints imposed by these administrative requirements, however, practitioners in other contexts continued to speculate widely over the causes of scurvy. ...
+These widely differing accounts of the genesis and therefore the prevention of scurvy persisted into the First World War”

+Summary: “Patent medicines in late Georgian England have been misunderstood.
+Rather than just being visible constituents of irregular practice, they were a separate, substantial, industry providing a wide range of popular products.
+Most of the prominent medicine owners were either reputable tradesmen who did not practise medicine, or medical professionals; they operated from fixed premises for substantial periods of time, and they employed practices specific to the industry.
+A minority of nationally-available medicines were indeed owned and distributed by irregulars who were regarded as quacks by contemporaries, yet even these participants attempted to follow regular medicine.
+Wholesaling was initially led by London booksellers, but later moved to medicine specialists and chemists.”

+Shouldn’t dismiss all patent medicines as junk just because 18thC doctors called many of them quacks: “they may have been as effective as the regular therapy of the time...
+More recent criticisms of the effectiveness of the patent medicines are based on modern medical knowledge and so are immaterial.
+As Penelope Corfield has commented, patients had confidence in medicines of all types in the eighteenth century, and the later assessments of history are irrelevant to their opinions and actions” (24). --- This is also relevant to figuring out what to make of Erasmus Darwin.

+Quantitative study: “All the initial advertisements for a particular medicine were analysed in complete runs of four newspapers published in the Leeds, Birmingham and Salisbury areas during the first six months of 1769, 1781, 1794, 1807 and 1822” (29)

+“many of the medicines were targeted at a limited range of conditions, rather than aiming to be panaceas” (30)

+“The four most popular categories were scorbutic conditions, joint problems, nervous dis- ease and bowel problems including bilious diseases” (30) --- scurvy is “almost a third of the medicines” (31).
+Some suggestion that people preferred to sell the cures to ongoing chronic conditions, in order to keep selling more.

+![][ScreenShot2021-02-21at1.47.50AM]**In offering a cure for scurvy, Haywood is competing in the single most popular category of patent medicines (Mackintosh 31).**

+“With hundreds of medicines, the variety of owners was considerable, and, to simplify this variety, **the owners are divided into six groups**, namely market leaders, tradesmen, medical practitioners, elite, irregular and local.
+Proprietors in the first four groups undertook little or no irregular practice, and they ran normal commercial enterprises, with an additional element of philanthropy amongst the elite owners: only owners in the last two groups had strong links to irregular practice.
+Producing patent medicines was an established industry, with many owners running successful long-term businesses and using specific techniques to ensure commercial success” (31).

+Haywood was probably a tradesman?
+Since he only had two medicines.

+“‘Regular medicine’ was carried out by those regarded by their contemporaries as having received sufficient medical education as a physician, surgeon or apothecary to be regulars: they also had to be practising in an acceptable, regular, manner.
+‘Irregular practice’ was all other paid-for medical practice” (25).
+Since “medical practice was the deployment of personal skills in some form of one-to-one interaction, however perfunctory, with the consumer” (24), patent medicines are “largely, but by no means entirely, disconnected from medical practice” (24).

+a rival’s antiscorbutic drops, 1794, as an example of how proprieters kept their recipes secret: “Francis Spilsbury (see below) made it clear in his will that his wife Dorothy was the only person he had been able to trust with the secret recipe for his Antiscorbutic Drops” (28).

 “Consolation for the scorbutic, scrofulous, leprous, &c : and worthy also the serious perusal of the medical profession.
 Being an abstract from a few of those remarkable cures which illustrate Mr. Hayman's 'Treatise, explaining the nature and affinity of scorbutic diseases.’”